 [4] Charles Cao, Grant Farnsworth, and Hong Zhang, 2021, “The Economics of Hedge Fund Startups: Theory and Evidence,” Journal of Finance, 76-3, 1427-1469.

-We extend Berk and Green’s (2004) model to examine how search frictions influence the managerial incentives and organizational structure in the hedge fund industry.
+We extend Berk and Green’s (2004) model to examine how search frictions influence managerial incentives and organizational structure in the hedge fund industry.
 When new managers search for accredited investors, they have incentives to acquire skills when encountering low investor demand.
 Fund families endogenously arise to mitigate search frictions but weaken performance incentives.
 Empirical analysis based on TASS-HFR-BarclayHedge confirms these predictions.

 [5] Jennifer (Jie) Li, Massimo Massa, Hong Zhang, and Jian Zhang, 2021, “Air Pollution, Behavioral Bias, and the Disposition Effect in China,” Journal of Financial Economics,142, 641-673.

 Air pollution can significantly increase the disposition effect of retail investors.
 Endogeneity tests based on strong winds-induced pollution dissipation and the Huai-river policy support a causal interpretation.
-Our results suggest that air pollutions may incur severe indirect (social) costs.
+Our results suggest that air pollution may incur severe indirect (social) costs.

-Finalist, the 2020 NBS -ONE Research Impact on Practice Award
+o Finalist, the 2020 NBS -ONE Research Impact on Practice Award

 [6] Massimo Massa, Chengwei Wang, Hong Zhang, and Jian Zhang, 2022, “Investing in Low-trust Countries: Trust in the Global Mutual Fund Industry,” Journal of Financial and Quantitative Analysis 57, 240-290.